-The Patsy H. Haslam School of Health Sciences is home to Mountain State's phlebotomy certificate program.
-This 22-credit curriculum can prepare students to take the American Society of Phlebotomy Technicians certification exam.
-Courses include biology, medical terminology and laboratory techniques.
+The Patsy H. Haslam School of Health Sciences at Mountain State University offers a phlebotomy certificate program.
+The 22-credit curriculum is designed to prepare students for the American Society of Phlebotomy Technicians certification exam and includes courses in biology, medical terminology and laboratory techniques.

 |Baker College of Auburn Hills||Michigan's largest independent college||Auburn Hills, MI|